Imagine this scenario with me:

 As you start today, you don’t have any pressing demands.
 What utter luxury!
 You might even have time to finish reading that mystery you started a few nights ago (you had had to stop right at the cliff-hanger!).
 Ah. . .what an amazing feeling to have some space to enjoy reading.

-All the luxurious space for reading just evaporated into thin air—and, like Nemo’s dad says in the movie, “Good feeling gone.”
+All the luxurious space for reading just evaporated into thin air—and, like Nemo’s dad says in Finding Nemo, “Good feeling gone.”

 We’ve all had days like this, right?
 You know what it feels like to have pressure crash down on you as your to-do list grows right before your eyes.